How Do You Remodel a Shower?

 A shower is fundamentally a mini swimming pool.
 All tile and grout permeate moisture.
 In other words, regardless of tile or grout quality or sealers used, all tile and grout will absorb moister.
 This moister can, over time, penetrate beyond the tile and grout.
-As long as the right installation methods are used, this does not cause a problem.
-The most important part of any tile project is the preparation of the tiles sub-surface.
+Using the correct installation method ensures moister will not pass through the underlayment barrier.
+The most important part of any tile project is the preparation of the tiles sub-surface (underlayment).
 The sub-surface is what’s behind the tile keeping it strong, durable, and water resistant.
 As with anything, the foundation is always the key to safety, quality, and durability.

 This is perhaps the worse method of all.
-Why?
-Drywall (sheetrock) falls apart when it gets wet.
+Why is this?
+Drywall (gypsum board/sheetrock) crumbles and falls apart when it gets wet.
 Installing a product like this when you remodel a shower is a bad idea.

 Many years ago, this was a fairly common and acceptable practice.
-Greenboard drywall was originally made for wet applications.
+When first introduced, greenboard drywall was marketed as the ideal product for wet applications.
 This included showers, bathtubs, steam rooms, etc. It’s moisture and mold-resistant properties made it an ideal and super inexpensive product.
 As time passed, it became apparent that, although well intentioned, was a bad idea.